 We work with a number of specialist lenders who are prepared to provide expats with mortgages.
-The lenders we work with are specialists and have a vast amount of experience in sourcing mortgages for expats with complex income.
+The lenders we work with are specialists and have a vast amount of experience in sourcing mortgages for expats with complex income structures.

-As a returning expat, the currency that you are paid in will determine how likely you are to secure a mortgage with a traditional lender.
+As a returning expat, the currency that you are paid in determines how likely you are to secure a mortgage with a traditional lender.

 Depending on your employer, you may be paid in sterling.
 If you are paid in the British pound, then getting a mortgage may be more straightforward; this is especially the case if you already have financial obligations in the UK.

 However, if you are paid in foreign currency, then you may struggle to get an expat mortgage from a traditional lender.